 Buddhism in Sri Lanka

-The majority of Sri Lankan society identify as Buddhist, with the main form of Buddhism practiced in Sri Lanka being Theravada Buddhism.
+The majority of Sri Lankan society identify as Buddhist, with the main form of Buddhism practised in Sri Lanka being Theravada Buddhism.
 The most important and sacred Theravada texts, the Tripitaka, were first written in Sri Lanka.
 Among some followers, this fact adds weight to the view that Sri Lanka is the ‘chosen land’ for Buddhism, and potentially the future stronghold of the religion.
 Sri Lankan Buddhists (and followers of Theravada Buddhism more generally) take refuge in the ‘Triple Gem’: the teacher (Buddha), the teaching (dhamma) and the monastic community (the Sangha).

 In Theravada Buddhism, the Buddha is not considered a ‘God’ as understood in the Abrahamic sense of the term.
 Rather, devotion towards the Buddha is akin to the respect a student has for a teacher.
 Veneration and reverence towards the Buddha is an important principle for followers of Buddhism in Sri Lanka.
 In terms of the teaching, the core doctrine (‘dhamma’) of Buddhism is the ‘Four Noble Truths’, which put forth the notion that underpinning all existence is suffering that one can be liberated from through practising the ‘Eightfold Path’.
 The Sri Lankan Buddhist has generally accepted a large body of other beliefs and practices that have since been integrated into the Sinhalese interpretation of Theravada Buddhism.